portlandcodeschool/js-night/core-js-lessons/lectures/Wed1.md

 Only if _COND_ is equivalent to _true_ does JS open the _???_ box.
 Otherwise it returns _undefined_.
 Going on to open the _???_ and evaluate it is called **branching**, and the surrounding statement is called a **conditional** (vs. the **condition** inside the parentheses, and the **consequent** after).

-The parentheses around COND are mandatory!
+The parentheses around COND are mandatory, part of the statement template.
+They're different from the grouping parens used in expressions.

 IF...ELSE